bobthemighty/blog-code-samples/ports-and-adapters/dependency_injection_with_type_signatures.md

         pass

-# configuration
+# configuration:

 container = punq.container()

-# We can register a singleton instance of a dependency
+# We can register a service class
-container.register(EmailSender, SmtpEmailSender(host=..., port=..))
+container.register(IssueViewBuilder)

-# Or a class that implements a particular service
+# Or a subclass that implements a service in a particular way
 container.register(UnitOfWorkManager, SqlAlchemyUnitOfWorkManager)

-# Or register the service itself
+# Or a singleton instance of a dependency
-container.register(IssueViewBuilder)
+container.register(EmailSender, SmtpEmailSender(host=..., port=..))

 handler = container.resolve(IssueAssignedHandler)
 ```